-The AD7896 is a fast, 12-bit ADC that operates from a single 2.7 V to 5.5 V supply.
-It provides the user with a track-and-hold, ADC, and serial interface logic functions on a single chip.
-The ADC section of the AD7896 consists of a conventional successive approximation converter based on an R-2R ladder structure.
-The internal reference for the AD7896 is derived from $V{\rm DD}$, which allows the part to accept an analog input range of 0 V to $V{\rm DD}$.
-The AD7896 has two operating modes: the high sampling mode and the auto sleep mode where the part automatically goes into sleep after the end of conversion.
+The AD7896 is a fast, 12-bit A/D converter that operates from a single +2.7 V to +5.5 V supply.
+It provides the user with a track/ hold, A/D converter and serial interface logic functions on a single chip.
+The A/D converter section of the AD7896 consists of a conventional successive-approximation converter based around an R-2R ladder structure.
+The internal reference for the AD7896 is derived from V{DD} , and this allows the part to accept an analog input range of 0 V to V{DD}.
+The AD7896 has two operating modes, the high sampling mode and the auto sleep mode where the part automatically goes into sleep after the end of conversion.
 These modes are discussed in more detail in the Timing and Control section.

-A major advantage of the AD7896 is that it provides all of the preceding functions in an 8-lead package, PDIP or SOIC.
+A major advantage of the AD7896 is that it provides all of the above functions in an 8-pin package, either 8-pin mini-DIP or SOIC.
 This offers the user considerable space saving advantages over alternative solutions.
-The AD7896 consumes only 9 mW typical, making it ideal for battery-powered applications.
+The AD7896 consumes only 9 mW typical making it ideal for battery-powered applications.

-Conversion is initiated on the AD7896 by pulsing the $\overline{\text{CONVST}}$ input.
-On the falling edge of $\overline{\text{CONVST}}$, the on-chip track-and-hold goes from track to hold mode and the conversion sequence is started.
+Conversion is initiated on the AD7896 by pulsing the CONVST input.
+On the falling edge of CONVST, the on-chip track/hold goes from track to hold mode and the conversion sequence is started.
 The conversion clock for the part is generated internally using a laser-trimmed clock oscillator circuit.
-Conversion time for the AD7896 is 8 μ s in the high sampling mode (14 μ s for the auto sleep mode), and the track-and-hold acquisition time is 1.5 μ s.
+Conversion time for the AD7896 is 8 μ s in the high sampling mode (14 μ s for the auto sleep mode), and the track/hold acquisition time is 1.5 μs.
 To obtain optimum performance from the part, the read operation should not occur during the conversion or during 400 ns prior to the next conversion.
-This allows the part to operate at throughput rates up to 100 kHz and achieves data sheet specifications (see the Timing and Control section).
+This allows the part to operate at throughput rates up to 100 kHz and achieve data sheet specifications (see Timing and Control Section).